Configure Feeds¶

 String |

-The last name that is associated with an individual customer record.
+The last name that is associated with a customer.
 Caution The surname semantic tag may only be applied once per feed. |

 title |